 To promote the conservation of our natural environment while fostering local community and commerce.
 The Vision of Murrells Inlet 2020 is to make Murrells Inlet a great place to live, work and visit through a combination of environmental awareness, infrastructure improvements, economic development, and community involvement.

-MISSION: To conserve, and to promote an appreciation of, the significant natural, agricultural, and historical resources of the Pee Dee Watershed through voluntary permanent land conservation easements and educational programs.
+To protect, and to promote an appreciation of, the significant natural, agricultural, and historical resources of the Pee Dee Watershed through voluntary permanent land conservation easements and educational programs.

 To provide a safe and nurturing environment for abandoned and mistreated dogs and cats until they can be placed in loving homes.
 Raising awareness through public education, community outreach and a wellness clinic, we seek to promote respect for the lives of cats and dogs by breaking the cycle of abuse, neglect and pet overpopulation in our community.